Esauidk/DirectXLearningProject/README.md

 # DirectXLearningProject
-A repo containing files involved with my exploration of direct X after following along with PlanetChilli's tutorial with Direct3D
+A repo containing files involved with my exploration of DirectX after following along with PlanetChilli's tutorial with Direct3D

 The Drawable & Bindable Graphics framework was designed by PlanetChilli (Otherwise known as ChiliTomatoNoodle on yt)